50t0r25/achievement-watchdog/README.md

    - Replace it with the emulator version from the `experimental` folder (keep a backup of the original by renaming it).
    - Copy the generated `steam_settings` folder to the same location.

-4. **Troubleshooting:** If the game doesn't start or there are issues with the emulator, check [this guide](https://rentry.co/goldberg_emulator) for additional setup instructions.
+4. **Troubleshooting:** If the game doesn't start or there are issues with the emulator (Especially if the game didn't have any steam emulator prior), check [this guide](https://rentry.co/goldberg_emulator) for additional setup instructions, as you might need to bypass SteamStubDRM for certain cases.

 ### 2. Set Up Achievement Watchdog